msu-alglab/coaster-experiments/README.md

     this optional*
 * *max_k*, the largest k value to keep for instances (determined by looking at ground truth data)
+* *contracted*, an optional boolean flag to indicate that instances should be written in their contracted form

 To generate subpaths, we fix an arbitrary ordering of the groundtruth paths and take the first *l* of these.
 For each, we create a subpath as the first *R*